AdaCore/learn/content/courses/advanced-ada/parts/resource_management/controlled_types.rst

-As we've seen in the section about :ref:`initialization of subcomponents <Adv_Ada_Controlled_Types_Initialization_Subcomponents>`, subcomponents of controlled type are initialized by a call to their corresponding :ada:`Initialize` procedure before the call to :ada:`Initialize` for the parent controlled type.
+As we've seen in the section about :ref:`initialization of subcomponents <Adv_Ada_Controlled_Types_Initialization_Subcomponents>`, subcomponents of a controlled type are initialized by a call to their corresponding :ada:`Initialize` procedure before the call to :ada:`Initialize` for the parent controlled type.
 In the case of finalization, the reverse order is applied: first, finalization of the parent type takes place, and then the